TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/elm/how-to-implement-the-solution.md

-As usual, let’s dive right into the implementation of Hello World in Elm:
+As usual, letâ€™s dive right into the implementation of Hello World in Elm:

 ```elm